phoenix-rtos/phoenix-rtos-doc/coding/index.md

      */
 ```

 Main label blocks are separated with empty line.
-The first label block informs that file is the part of Phoenix-RTOS
+The first label block informs that file is the part of Feniks-RTOS
 operating system.
 In next block the information about the operating system module is provided.
 In this example, the file
 belongs to operating system kernel.
 Third label block describes the file functionality.
 In presented example label, the
 file implements `pmap` interface - the hardware dependent part of memory management subsystem for managing the MMU or